Frequently Asked Questions

 Is my money safe with Florence Finance?

 Florence Finance is not a bank and has never been designed to be a bank.
 We explicitly don't take custody of your digital assets.
-However, Florence Finance is a clever and future-forward alternative in that it represents a decentralized platform that enables the transformation of digital assets (stablecoins, that is) into real-world loans or into credit assets through its customers (SME lending platforms).
-The Florence Finance loan vaults exchange stablecoins for credit exposure (loan vault tokens) with a yield – whether in stablecoin and/or in MDC tokens – that is proportional to the credit risk that is taken.
+However, Florence Finance is a clever and future-forward alternative in that it represents a decentralized platform that enables the transformation of digital assets (stablecoins, that is) into real-world loans (credit assets) through its customers (SME lending platforms).
+The Florence Finance loan vaults exchange stablecoins for credit exposure (loan vault tokens) with a yield – whether in stablecoin and/or in FFM tokens – that is proportional to the credit risk that is taken.
 Given this, all happens on-chain and all the yield is used to either reward funders or to grow and improve the platform, there is no safer, better, or more efficient way to create, administer and get access to this kind of credit exposure.

-What about IT and hacking risks?
+What about hacking risks?

 Legal Matters